 This is what Alex has turned into a narrative that you can't arrest minors in California.

-I think it might be fair to say that in addition to lying Alex is also being kind of a racist here.
+I think it might be fair to say that in addition to lying, Alex is also being kind of a racist here.

 Part of what these bills aim to do is to work against a trend of criminalizing behaviors in young non-white people whose actions you might call precocious or a mistake were they white.

-This is part of the conversation surrounding these bills, so assuming Alex knows anything about the subject he's talking about, he should know that.
+So assuming Alex knows anything about the subject he's talking about, he should know that.

-And he's staunchly opposed to the bills, and is trying to encourage his audience to hate the bills by lying about what they do.
+And he's staunchly opposed to the bills and is trying to encourage his audience to hate the bills by lying about what they do.

-What I'm saying is, ultimately, he either has no idea what he's talking about, or he does, and he's lying about bills meant to make the juvenile justice system more fair and equitable.
+What I'm saying is ultimately he either has no idea what he's talking about or he does and he's lying about bills meant to make the juvenile justice system more fair and equitable.

 The UN says have iodine deficiency and have had mental disabilities from it.

-This says the IDD is concerned a public health problem worldwide affecting all groups of people of which children and lactating women are the most vulnerable categories.
+This says the IDD is concerned a public health problem worldwide affecting all groups of people.

-And I'm going to go into the Wikipedia entries and see who removed that because it had links to government reports saying 3.2 billion and I know we even did shows on that about a month ago and showed it.
+And I'm going to go into the Wikipedia entries and see who removes that because it had links to government reports saying 3.2 billion.

-I have no idea what he's talking about, and honestly, it's totally possible he's just misremembering something he read on Wikipedia, or that he's embellished the number to begin with, or it's an out-of-date source or something, because there's a lot of progress that's been made globally in terms of iodine deficiency.
+And honestly, it's totally possible he's just misremembering something he read on Wikipedia or that he's embellished the number to begin with or it's an out-of-date source or something because there's a lot of progress that's been made globally in terms of iodine deficiency.

 Alex is absolutely correct that there are serious problems that come from iodine deficiency, including physical and mental disabilities.